Duty of Disclosure - What Is Required?

 Rule 6.06(8) of the Family Law Rules provides that in a property matter, each party must serve on the other party, prior to the first court event:

 - a copy of the party’s 3 most recent taxation returns and assessments;

 - documents showing superannuation interests;

-Rule 13.04 of the Family Law Rules 2004 provides that each party must further disclose:
+Under Rule 6.06(1) of the Family Law Rules the duty of disclosure requires that each party must further disclose: